 • etc

 Set up an environment where a discussion with these advisors is open.
 Listen to the criticism and build on the comments by improving your idea.
-If capital is short, solicit help from those who are willing to give free advice; but understand at this step it is very important to have expertise.
-You will get a better sense of the value of your idea by these advisors’ eagerness to help.
-If your idea is worth spending the time, you should get requests for participation from people who are professional.
+If capital is short, solicit help from those willing to give free advice; but understand at this step that expertise is very important.
+You will get a better sense of the value of your idea through these advisors’ eagerness to help.
+If your idea is worth spending time on, you should get requests for participation from people who are professional.

 Planning

-Next, after having overcome your hesitancy to enter the market, by testing your product’s viability, and through receiving input from competent advisors, you are now ready to begin.
-Planning is the next critical step as you are nothing but a dream with legs at this point.
-You need to organize a structure which will take you from the beginning to where you hope to take your idea.
+Next, after having overcome your hesitancy to enter the market by testing your product’s viability and receiving input from competent advisors, you are now ready to begin.
+Planning is the next critical step, as you are nothing but a dream with legs at this point.
+You need to organize a structure that will take you from the beginning to where you hope to take your idea.
 Perhaps you may be working out of your home at first and have plans to move into another space after reaching certain hurdles.
 I am one who believes that if it is not planned for, it will not happen.
 You will need details of expected expenses, income, and capital required.
-In your planning you will discover a release of your entrepreneurial spirit.
+In your planning, you will discover a release of your entrepreneurial spirit.
 Over time this plan will need updating and revamping.
-Be consistent in knowing where you are going and setting your goals high enough to continually challenge your company.
-This planning is not only needed for you to understand where you can go, but will also be a tool necessary to obtain the funding you will need for the growth.
+Be consistent in knowing where you are going and setting your goals high enough to challenge your company continually.
+This planning is not only needed for you to understand where you can go but will also be a tool necessary to obtain the funding you will need for growth.

 Funds

 Money, money, money.
 We are now ready to approach the fund providers.
 There are many options available to assist with your growth.
 My advice is that you use as many opportunities as you can.
 There are grants, joint venture groups, and various financial lending institutions.
 Contact the Small Business Administration, the local and state Economic Development Corporations, and even state business funds.
-In Utah we have a group called the Utah Fund of Funds or Ustar.
+In Utah, we have a group called the Utah Fund of Funds or Ustar.
 So check online for groups providing assistance.
-You will find very quickly whether or not your idea will be successful based on the reaction of people or groups who are considering funding your company.
+You will find very quickly whether or not your idea will be successful based on the reaction of people or groups considering funding your company.
 Do not be easily discouraged and take to heart the comments made.
-If you are not opening doors, then you need to go back to your advisors with the input you received and recreate.
+If you are not opening doors, you need to return to your advisors with the input you received and recreate it.

 Hard Work

 With money in hand, the work is just starting.
 You will put in long hours and often be unaware of the time passing as you are passionate about what you are doing.
-Do not be afraid of hard work as it is the basic ingredient which separates the average from the great.
+Do not be afraid of hard work, as the basic ingredient separates the average from the great.
 Be tenacious, work smart, and delegate.
-You are in this to succeed, and you will by using others’ strengths.
-Often new entrepreneurs have been so intimately involved that they are hesitant to release responsibility.
-Put in place people who have a similar work ethic and let them shine.
-Take a step back and ensure that the goals continue to challenge your group.
+You are in this to succeed, and you will be using others’ strengths.
+Often new entrepreneurs have been so intimately involved that they hesitate to release responsibility.
+Put people with a similar work ethic in place and let them shine.
+Step back and ensure that the goals continue to challenge your group.
 Keep the focus on the customers by continually soliciting their feedback.
-You got into this to make a difference; never forget that your success will be dependant on continuing to provide the market with something unusual.
+You got into this to make a difference; never forget that your success will depend on continuing to provide the market with something unusual.
 Learn, grow, and inspire.
 Congratulations on your decision to follow your dream.
-Now allow others the same by inspiring and assisting the next upstart through opening doors for them.
+Now allow others the same by inspiring and assisting the next upstart by opening doors for them.
 Remember, you are where you are because of others, and we all are responsible to give back.

 Jaren